 Services and support for children with Cornelia de Lange syndrome

 Learning as much as possible from your health specialists will help.
 It’s OK to ask lots of questions.

 Many services and supports can help your child with Cornelia de Lange syndrome achieve her potential.
 But finding your way through the disability services system can be tricky.
-Our Disability Services Pathfinder can help.
+Our Disability Services Overview can help.